treeform/digitalocean/README.md

-# DigitalOcean nim api wrapper
+# Wrapper for DigitalOcean HTTP API.

 Wraps many of the API endpoints that digital ocean has.
 If you need more of them wrapped feel free to open up an issue or add a pull request.